 Depending on your lifestyle you really don’t need every kind of basic.
-I’ve spent too much time in my past buying “essentials” for my wardrobe when I never wear trousers and hardly wear skirts.
-I tend to live in leggings, jeans, and dresses.
+I’ve spent too much time in my past buying “essentials” for my wardrobe when I never wear trousers and seldomly wear skirts.
+I tend to live in jeans and dresses.
 The main idea of it all is to find out what looks amazing on you and stick to it, then buy only what you need of it.
 There is no point having clothes in your wardrobe that still has tags on it and that doesn’t fit.
 Weed through it all and decide what truly works for your life.

 5. Less is more.

 Balance bold items with simple understated pieces.
 Only buy quality over quantity.
 Keep your wardrobe to a minimum.
 It will be easier to see what you have, and putting outfits together will be easy.
 That is effortlessly chic simple style.

 In the meantime, stop spending your precious time keeping up with the latest trends in hair, makeup, and clothing.
 Use fashion and beauty magazines as inspiration for new ideas, not to define how you spend your time and money, and what you spend it on.

 Capsule wardrobes help, but knowing your own personal style is when it really comes together!